 If that title sounds too good to be true, just hang on.
 It really IS true!
-I stained my bathroom vanity and I plan on doing my entire kitchen and other three bathrooms!
+I stained my bathroom vanity and I plan on doing my entire kitchen and other bathrooms!
 It was easy and looks even better than the pictures show!

 I found a tutorial on how to achieve this look.
 It gave me courage and hope.
 So I decided I would start with my bathroom and if it looked terrible I would buy a new vanity.
 Either way, I wanted a facelift.
 I was just hoping that staining would work since that is WAY cheaper!!

 - Tape off your area.
 Walls, floors and underside of countertop.
+Use newspaper or some sort of protection on your floors and walls.

 - The insides of mine is the same golden oak color so I decided to do that too.
 If yours is white you could either tape it off and leave it white or you could stain it so it looks like it is wood!
 (You will probably need to do at least one extra coat of stain over white.)